|Version:||April 23, 2019|

 Wherever you may land on this issue, there's no denying that Pydroid 3's advertising scheme casts programs like Mergeall in a supporting sales role that's both uncomfortable and unseemly.
 A free trial period would be much more palatable than obtrusive advertising, and will hopefully be a part of the future of the otherwise-remarkable Pydroid 3 app.
-Barring that, let's hope that free and open-source alternatives for running the free and open-source tkinter appear for Android soon.
+Barring that, we'll have to eagerly await the Android debut of free and open-source alternatives for running the free and open-source tkinter.

 It's a large world after all: Naturally, there may be other tkinter-on-Android options afoot or unknown at this guide's publication, and others may appear in the future.
 Please exercise the usual due diligence, and check back here for updates as change warrants and time allows.
-This guide wishes to be inclusive, but the quality of web-search results has grown inversely proportional to the greed of companies providing them.
+This guide wishes to be inclusive, but some commercial projects may be no more transparent than they are benevolent, and the quality of web-search results has grown inversely proportional to the avarice of companies providing them.

 Finally, in addition to all the Pydroid 3 requirements described in the preceding sections, you must also keep in mind that this appendix's GUI approach shares all the other general constraints that this guide notes for the Termux command-lines approach.
 Specifically, to use Mergeall's GUI in Pydroid 3, you'll still need to: